ly7erg1c/instant_data_scraper_firefox/README.md

 # Instant Data Scraper

-A re-write of the popular [chrome extension](https://chromewebstore.google.com/detail/instant-data-scraper/ofaokhiedipichpaobibbnahnkdoiiah) to be compatible with firefox.
+A rewrite of the popular [chrome extension](https://chromewebstore.google.com/detail/instant-data-scraper/ofaokhiedipichpaobibbnahnkdoiiah) to be compatible with firefox.

 ## Features